 Impact

-The impact of Kapow Primary’s scheme is monitored through both formative and summative assessment opportunities.
+The impact of Teach Computing is monitored through both formative and summative assessment opportunities.
 Each lesson includes guidance to support teachers in assessing pupils against the learning objectives and each unit has a unit quiz and knowledge catcher which can be used at the start and/ or end of the unit.

 School & College Websites by Schudio